litterat/litterat/100DaysOfCode.md

 Noticed that the introduction of the PepDataArrayClass as an extension of the PepDataClass ends up with some PepDataClass methods and information not being relevant to the PepDataArrayClass.
 Currently the toObject and toData MethodHandles don't seem to have any use.
 I'll need to explore if there's a use case for these, or if there should be a PepDataTupleClass so that less is in the base class.

 Implementation and testing of the JsonMapper "just worked".
 Completed in a short time.
+One interesting element of JSON is that the tokenizer doesn't look ahead.
+The current interface to array creation is based on knowing the size prior to reading as that is required to allocate an array.
+The JSON reader currently needs to read the values and then create the array when converting toObject.
+A redesign of the array toObject interface would be required to try and improve performance.

 ## Day 7 - December 17 - More on arrays...